https://www.patchline.ai/api/mcp/v1

 They consume AI credits from your monthly pool — same pool as Aria

 chat.
-The MCP server itself is free to install and connect.
+The server itself is free to install and connect.

 Can I write my own MCP client?